top of page

 My name is Ella,

-Thank you for letting me share with you about my yoga journey
+Thank you for letting me share my yoga journey with you.

-Since I remember, I was always dancing everywhere, doing gymnastic exercises, handstands, cartwheels, and more.
+Since I can remember, I was always dancing everywhere, doing gymnastics, handstands, cartwheels, and more.

-The movement was always an integral part of my life
+Movement has always been an integral part of my life.

-When I stopped my professional dance career as a ballet and contemporary dancer my body and my soul kept asking me to look for something else
+When I stepped away from my professional dance career as a ballet and contemporary dancer, both my body and my soul kept urging me to seek a new path.

-I found a way to bring peace and meaning back into my life when I was introduced into the yoga world while staying in a yoga ashram in 2012
+I am grateful that I found a way to bring peace and meaning back into my life when I was introduced to the world of yoga while staying in a yoga ashram in 2012.

-In 2016, I started my professional journey as a certified yoga teacher, practicing and teaching classes, workshops, and retreats around the world inspired by the Ashtanga Vinyasa yoga style
+In 2016, I began my professional journey as a certified yoga teacher, practicing and teaching classes, workshops, and retreats around the world, inspired by the Ashtanga Vinyasa tradition.

-I can't start or finish my day without my self-practice
+I can’t start or end my day without it.

-I invite you all to join me on my yoga path
+and I warmly invite you to join me on this path

 Namaste